-The combo mode is shown in the following figure.
+The combo mode is shown in [Figure 32](#).
 In this mode, up to three channels are used, one of which is usually a DPLL channel.
-Each receiving DPLL or Satellite channel can be sourced from up to two other DPLLs including the System DPLL.
+Each (receiving) DPLL channel can source up to two other DPLLs including the System DPLL.
 In this mode, one DPLL is locked to an input reference clock, such as a Synchronous Ethernet clock, and can generate output clocks of different frequencies that track the Synchronous Ethernet input reference clock.
 The second channel is used as a DCO and it will be controlled externally, as an example by an IEEE 1588 clock recovery servo algorithm running in an external processor, or just track the first channel directly.
 This will not cause any missing pulses or glitches in the output clocks from either channel since all frequency changes are limited by at least one loop filter.